railsbridge-boston/railsbridge-boston/views/curriculum/running_your_application_locally.markdown

 touch  public/stylesheets/application.css
 ```

-If you're curious what these commands are doing, as a teaching assistant.
+If you're curious what these commands are doing, ask a teaching assistant.

 Now we can start the server locally.
 Type this in the terminal: